Criobe/documentation/docs/setup/installation/for-developers/3-data-preparation.md

 !!! info "Demo vs ML Datasets"
     Demo datasets contain only **5 images** for quick functional testing.
 Use ML datasets for actual model training and evaluation.

+!!! info "No Password Required"
+    Test samples are publicly accessible and do not require a password.
+They are distributed as a simple ZIP archive.
+Only the ML datasets (CVAT backups) require password access for extraction.

 ## Data Storage Structure